danielmonroy/coding_challenge/README.md

 ## Usage

--Operands and operators shall be separated by one or more spaces.
+- Operands and operators shall be separated by one or more spaces.
--Mixed numbers will be represented by whole_numerator/denominator. e.g. "3_1/4"
+- Mixed numbers will be represented by whole_numerator/denominator. e.g. "3_1/4"
--Improper fractions and whole numbers are also allowed as operands.
+- Improper fractions and whole numbers are also allowed as operands.
 ```
   $ ruby main.rb 1/2 '\*' 3_3/4
   1_7/8